sizovs/sizovs.github.io/about.md

 ---

-I am an astute reader.
+I am an avid reader.
 I read and grasped all fundamental technical books – from clean code to continuous delivery.
 Apart of computer science, I am interested in psychology, philosophy, anthropology, communication, and leadership:

 <figure>
 <img src="/images/bookshelf.jpg">